ofrikleinfeld/ObjectPermanence/README.md

 `conda env create -f environment.yml`

-### Build using docker
+### Run using Docker
-  1. Use the command `docker build -t op:latest .` to build OP image using docker
-  2. Download the datasets and trained models and unzip them.
+  1. Download and unzip the datasets and the trained models.
 Save the datasets in a folder named data
-  3. Run the container using the commend `docker run -it --rm -v <absolute_path_to_the_project_directory>/trained_models:/ObjectPermanence/trained_models -v <absolute_path_to_the_project_directory>/data:/ObjectPermanence/data --name op op:latest`
+  2. Run the container using the commend `docker run -it --rm -v <absolute_path_to_the_project_directory>/trained_models:/ObjectPermanence/trained_models -v <absolute_path_to_the_project_directory>/data:/ObjectPermanence/data --name op ofri64/object_permanence:latest`
+  The project image will be downloaded from docker hub when the command is executed for the first time
-  4. If you want to utilize available GPU resources within the container use the `nvidia-docker` command instead of the `docker` command when running the container in step 3
+  3. If you want to utilize available GPU resources within the container use the `nvidia-docker` command instead of the `docker` command when running the container in step 3

 ## Directory Structure